-The Amex Platinum card is increasingly popular due to its $15 in Uber credits per month along with a December $20 bonus.
-But what if you do not use Uber or other rideshare services?
+The Amex Platinum card is increasingly popular due to its $200 in Uber savings annually on rides or eats in the U.S. But what if you do not use Uber?

 Individuals with cars or those who use public transportation may never get close to redeeming the full value of the $200 annual Uber credits.
-While that Uber Cash is usable for food deliveries on UberEats, it is still not as useful for people who do not use Uber’s ridesharing service.
+While Uber Cash is usable for food deliveries on UberEats, it is still not as useful for people who do not use Uber’s ride sharing service.

-The same is true for those who do not shop at Saks Fifth Avenue.
-The $100 in annual statement credits on in-person or saks.com purchases is not tradeable for any other store.
-If you do not regularly spend money at Saks, the Amex Platinum immediately loses $100 in yearly value in your circumstances.
+The same is true for those who do not go to Equinox since the Amex Platinum immediately loses $300 in yearly value in your circumstances.

 With all of this in mind, the American Express Platinum card is one of the best premium credit cards available today.